jpdevries/hits/README.md

 Hits
 ====

-Hits for MODX tracks pagehits with a punch by counting page hits of MODX Resources and storing them in a custom table.
+Hits for MODX tracks pagehits with a punch.
+Hits counts MODX Revolution page view and stores them in a custom table.

 Hits does two things:
  * allows you to record page hits based on a provided hit_key (such as a resource id)